profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 readily react by judging ourselves and others, in an attempt to escape the pain of fear.
 It doesn’t work – neither does running off into the wilds.
 Even sacred places are deemed to fail us if we are motivated by a wish to escape.
-Turning to our refuge in Dhamma however can trigger an interest in understanding fear and learning from fear.
+Turning to our refuge in Dhamma, however, can trigger an interest in understanding fear and learning from it.
 Can we experience the fear sensation without ‘becoming’ afraid?
-Fear is still fear but it is perceived from an expanded, less cramped and less threatened awareness.
-We can even begin to see that fear too is ‘just so’.
+Fear is still fear, but it is perceived from an expanded, less cramped and less threatened awareness.
+We can even begin to see that fear too is “just so.”
 A non-judgemental, whole body-mind acknowledgement of the condition of fear, here and now, can transform our pain into freedom.
 Willingness to meet ourselves where we find ourselves is the way.